Non-existence of exceptional orbits under polar actions on Hilbert spaces: Introduction

 \section{Introduction}

 A proper isometric action of a Lie group on a complete Riemannian manifold $M$ is called \emph{polar} if there exists a connected complete immersed submanifold $\Sigma$ of $M$ which meets every orbit and is orthogonal to the orbits at every point of intersection.
 Such a $\Sigma$ is called a \emph{section}, which is automatically totally geodesic in $M$.
 If $\Sigma$ is flat with respect to the induced metric, then the action is called \emph{hyperpolar}.
-For details of polar actions and hyperpolar actions, see \cite{Gor22} and references therein.
+For details of polar actions and hyperpolar actions, see \cite{Gor22} and its references.

-In 2003, Berndt, Console and Olmos proved the following fact which is one of the important properties of polar actions on Euclidean spaces \cite[Remark 3.2.10 and Corollary 5.4.3]{BCOI} (see also the second edition \cite[Remark 2.3.12 and Corollary 4.4.3]{BCO}): \begin{thm}[Berndt-Console-Olmos \cite{BCOI, BCO}] Let $G$ be a connected Lie group acting properly and isometrically on the Euclidean space $\mathbb{E}^n$.
-If the action of $G$ on $\mathbb{E}^n$ is polar, then it has no exceptional orbits. \end{thm}
+In 2003, Berndt, Console and Olmos showed the following fact as one of the important properties of polar actions on Euclidean spaces \cite[Remark 3.2.10 and Corollary 5.4.3]{BCOI} (see also the second edition \cite[Remark 2.3.12 and Corollary 4.4.3]{BCO}):

+\begin{theorem}[Berndt-Console-Olmos \cite{BCOI, BCO}] Let $G$ be a connected Lie group acting properly and isometrically on the Euclidean space $\mathbb{E}^n$.
+If the action of $G$ on $\mathbb{E}^n$ is polar, then it has no exceptional orbits. \end{theorem}

-Here an exceptional orbit is by definition a maximal dimensional orbit which is not principal.
+Here an \emph{exceptional} orbit is by definition a maximal dimensional orbit which is not principal.
 Note that if $G$ is not connected, there exists a counterexample to the theorem (see Remark \ref{rembco}).
 Their proof of Theorem \ref{thmBCO} is based on the theory of isoparametric submanifolds in Euclidean spaces investigated by Terng \cite{Ter85}.
 Here a submanifold of $\mathbb{E}^n$ is called \emph{isoparametric} if the normal bundle is flat and the principal curvatures in the direction of any parallel normal vector field are constant.
 They showed that any maximal dimensional orbit of a polar action on $\mathbb{E}^n$ is an isoparametric submanifold of $\mathbb{E}^n$ and proved Theorem \ref{thmBCO} by using Terng's result that any connected isoparametric submanifold of $\mathbb{E}^n$ has a globally flat normal bundle.